pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 - [Section 1: Deploy an enterprise server](#1-deploy-an-enterprise-server), in the values.yaml provided as examples:

-    - Remove the `externalService` section and replace it with `proxy`:
+    - Remove the `pachd.externalService` section and replace it with `proxy`:

         ```yaml
         proxy: